 Matsubara G3 Nashiji Matsubara blades are made by our friends, the Tanaka family in Omura City, just outside Nagasaki.
-The origins in the blacksmith tradition came to the town with refugees from the Battle of Dannoura, over 800 years ago.
+The origins of the blacksmith tradition came to the town with refugees from the Battle of Dannoura, over 800 years ago.
 Those techniques are still being used today in the production of knives and farm tools.
-Tanaka Kama Kogyo is a 4th generation blacksmith who owns the shop.
+Tanaka Kama Kogyo is a 4th-generation blacksmith who owns the shop.

 The knife you see here is made with high-quality stainless steel called G3 or Ginsan.
 It's a steel well known in Japan that takes a nice sharp edge with good stainless properties.
-Mr. Tanaka puts a beautiful stainless steel cladding on these knives and finishes it with a nashiji finish which looks great in person.
+Mr. Tanaka puts a beautiful stainless steel cladding on these knives and finishes them with a nashiji finish, which looks great in person.

 Blacksmith: Mr. Tanaka